 Shipment confirmation and delivery notifications are turned off by default in ShipStation since you may already be using your selling channel's shipment notification feature.
 Should you choose to use ShipStation's customer email feature, ShipStation will include a flag in the marketplace notification that a shipment confirmation email was sent to the customer.
 This will allow the selling channel to skip sending an additional confirmation.

 Some Selling Channels Do Not Allow Third-Party Communications

-Amazon and certain other selling channels, like eBay, do not allow third-party apps like ShipStation to send email notifications directly to customers.
-For these selling channels, the email notification options will not be present in the store's Notifications settings.
+Amazon and certain other selling channels do not allow third-party apps like ShipStation to send email notifications directly to customers.
+For these selling channels, the email notification options will not be present in the store's Email settings.

 Shipment and delivery notification emails must be enabled at the store level in ShipStation.
-This means the notification settings become the default behavior for all orders that import from that store.
+This means the Email settings become the default behavior for all orders that import from that store.